superfineorg/superfine-sdk-unity/README.md

 # Superfine SDK Unity
 # 1 Setup
 ## 1.1 Import Unity package
-Download the SuperfineSDK zip file, unzip it, and copy the extracted files to your Packages folder.
+Download the SuperfineSDK zip file, unzip it, and copy the extracted files into your Packages folder.

 \* The SDK requires the External Dependency Manager to function properly.
 You have the flexibility to remove or modify these dependencies to match your application's version requirements.
-You can download the External Dependency Manager from https://developers.google.com/unity/archive#external_dependency_manager_for_unity.
+You can download the External Dependency Manager from [here](https://developers.google.com/unity/archive#external_dependency_manager_for_unity).

 ## 1.2 Get App Information
-Go to the project section on the Superfine.org dashboard, select the project, and copy the **Project ID** and **Project Secret**
+Go to the project section on the Superfine.org dashboard, select your project, and copy the **Project ID** and **Project Secret**.

 ## 1.3 Update Superfine Setting
 From the menu pick **Superfine/Edit Settings**
 Update your **Project ID**, **Project Secret**

 ## 1.4 Initialize SDK
-Add code to initialize the SDK (could be placed in the Awake function of a new component).
+Add code to initialize the SDK (this could be placed in the `Awake` function of a new component).

 ```groovy
 void Awake()